gmodena/wmf-platform-airflow/datapipeline-scaffold/{{cookiecutter.pipeline_slug}}/README.md

 * Don't remove any lines from the tox.ini file we provide.
 * Don't commit data to git.
 * Don't commit any credentials or local configuration files.
+* Convert Jupyter Notebooks you'd like to schedule to a script with `jupyter nbconvert --to script notebook.ipynb`.
 * Install Docker or Docker Desktop on your development machine.

 You can read more about our guidelines, codechecks and contribution model